Integrability in the weak noise theory: Solving the Nonlinear Shr o dinger equations: Proof of Theorem

 Finally, we show that \eqref{e.detassump} holds for all $ (t,x)\in(0,T)\times\R $.
 Fix any $ t\in(0,T) $.
 Use $ \Srho(s;t,x) = \Srho(s+x;t,0) $ and $ \Srhot(s;t,x) = \Srhot(s-x;t,0) $ on the right side of \eqref{e.traceclass} and note that $ \Srho $ and $ \Srhot $ are Schwartz in $ s $.
 We see that the trace norm of $ \oindp \orho_{t,x} \oindm \orhot_{t,x} \oindp $ tends to zero as $ x\to\infty $.
-Consequently, the determinant tends to $ 1 $ as $ x\to 0 $.
+Consequently, the determinant tends to $ 1 $ as $ x\to\infty $.
 Set

-For all $ x>x_0 $, by the last paragraph, the determinant formula~\eqref{e.t.formula.det} holds.
+For all $ x>x_0 $, by the last two paragraphs, the determinant formula~\eqref{e.t.formula.det} holds.
 Integrating this formula on $ (x,+\infty) $ twice and exponentiating the result give

-Both sides vary continuously in $ x $ (smoothly in fact), and the integral on the right side is bounded on $ \{x\in\R\} $.
+Both sides vary continuously in $ x $ (smoothly in fact); the integral on the right side is real and bounded on $ \{x\in\R\} $, so the exponential is real, positive, and bounded away from $ 0 $ for all $ x\in\R $.
 These properties force $ x_0 = -\infty $ and force the determinant to always be real and positive.